-We (Name of program) will not release any personal information about you without your permission unless a legal exception exists as explained on the Program's informed consent form. , If you sign an authorization to release e personal information, you can revoke this authorization at a later date. , , , a fater date.
-1 (Printed Name of Program participant), authorize this program to release the following pers program to release the following pers sonai information.
+We (Name of program) will not release any

+personal information about you without your permission unless a legal exception exists as

+explained on the Program's informed I consent form.

+If you sign an authorization to release a later date. e personal information, you can revoke this authorization at

-(Name of organization and person)
+Iprogram to release the following per (Printed Name of Program participant), authorize this sonal information:

-10 (Name of organization and person) (Address, phone, fax, email)
+(Name of organization and person) (Address, phone, fax, email)

-(Address, priorie, rax, email)

 For the following purposes:

-thorization to release personal information at any time.

-This authorization is good until (Expiration date).
+This authorization is good until thorization to release personal information at any time (Expiration date).

 Participant Signature Date

 Staff Signature Date

 REVO CATION OF AUTHORIZATION

 Authorization Release revoked on thi s date:

 Signature of Participant:

-2.6tare or randoparter

 Signature of Staff:

-5.5